brandontrabucco/da-fusion/README.md

 We wrap this script for distributing experiments on a slurm cluster in a set of `sbatch` scripts located at `scripts/fine_tuning`.
 These scripts will perform multiple runs of Textual Inversion in parallel, subject to the number of available nodes on your slurm cluster.

-If `sbatch` is not available in your system, you can run these scripts with `bash` and manually set `SLURM_ARRAY_TASK_ID` and `SLURM_ARRAY_TASK_COUNT` for each parallel job (these are normally set automatically by slurm, and control the job index, and the number of jobs respectively.)
+If `sbatch` is not available in your system, you can run these scripts with `bash` and manually set `SLURM_ARRAY_TASK_ID` and `SLURM_ARRAY_TASK_COUNT` for each parallel job (these are normally set automatically by slurm to control the job index, and the number of jobs respectively, and can be set to 0, 1).

 ## Few-Shot Classification